 How much can I borrow with a personal loan after starting a new job?

-Some of the other factors that can impact your borrowing power include:
+Other factors that can impact your borrowing power include:

 - Your credit score

-- Your record repaying similar loans in the past
+- Your history repaying similar loans

 - Your income and expenses

-- Your existing assets (if you own your house) and liabilities (other loans)
+- Your existing assets and liabilities

 - The number of dependants you have